iZ86/browser-text-pattern-extractor/README.md

 > ```bash
 > pip install torch torchvision --index-url https://download.pytorch.org/whl/cu130 --force-reinstall
 > ```
+> ⚠️ The `--force-reinstall` flag is required — it ensures existing PyTorch packages are replaced with the correct CUDA-enabled build.
 >
 > Verify GPU is detected:
 > ```bash